 Personally, I’ve always believed that learning is an individual process.
 Whether in school, college, or on the worldwide web, learning boils down to self-discipline, perseverance and growth.
 One learns by increasing awareness with repeated effort.
 So, I concede that you can learn about anything from the internet without having to pay for it.
 But, there is still a cost for your learning.

-The Cost of Learning
+The Cost of Online Training

 If you don’t pay for your learning with money, you’re paying for it with your time and energy, or compromising on quality.